codefresh-io/docs.codefresh.io/_docs/promotions/configuration/promotion-flow.md

 ### Trigger and target environments
-You can create and assign environments for the Promotion Flow, starting with the Trigger Environment, where the change initiates the flow, and the other target environments required for promotion.
+You can create and assign environments for the Promotion Flow, starting with the Trigger Environment, where the change to the application initiates the flow, and the other target environments required for promotion.
 You need at least one target environment for promotions.

+The Trigger

 * Adding environments
   When adding an environment, you can select from the list of available environments, or create a new one that takes you to the Environments page for defining settings.
 At this point, the Promotion Flow remains unsaved, allowing to return to the flow later.